mathyjokes/ApartmentList.com/README.md

 Like all data scientists, I want to use any data I can get my hands on to answer my questions.

 Luckily for me, I can combine curiosity with a focus on data by considering apartment rental rates from ApartmentList.com.
-By scraping, structuring, and modeling this apartment information, I can determine the predicted value of my apartment - and see if I'm being asked to pay more.
+By scraping, structuring, and modeling this apartment information, I can determine the predicted value of my apartment - and see if I'm being asked to pay too much.

 Before getting started, I'd like to thank Brunna Villar for their great article on predicting housing prices in Amsterdam (https://towardsdatascience.com/ai-and-real-state-renting-in-amsterdam-part-1-5fce18238dbc), which first sent me down this rabbit hole.